Deanna Troi: Depiction

-She is addressed in various ways by fellow officers.
-Captain Picard calls her "Counselor", but when he is concerned about her, or in emergencies, he calls her "Deanna".
-Picard also refers to her as "Commander" in the pilot episode, "Encounter at Farpoint", which is consistent with her uniform's rank pips.
-Riker addresses her as "Lieutenant" a single time in the pilot episode; her service rank is not referred to again for several seasons.
-Doctor Crusher (one of her most noted female friends) usually calls her "Troi".
-Data very rarely calls her by her first name, usually calling her "Counselor Troi".
-Depending on the situation, Commander Riker calls her "Deanna" or "Imzadi", which means "beloved" in the Betazoid language.
+Fellow officers address her in various ways.
+Captain Picard calls her "Counselor," but when he is concerned about her or in emergencies, he calls her "Deanna."
+Picard also refers to her as "Commander" in the pilot episode, "Encounter at Farpoint," which is consistent with her uniform's rank pips.
+In the pilot episode, Riker addresses her as "Lieutenant" only once; he does not refer to her service rank again for several seasons.
+Doctor Crusher (one of her most noted female friends) usually calls her "Troi."
+Data rarely uses her first name, preferring to call her "Counselor Troi."
+Depending on the situation, Commander Riker calls her "Deanna" or "Imzadi," which means "beloved" in the Betazoid language.

 In several episodes, Troi falls victim to aliens.
 In an episode of season four ("Clues"), the Enterprise’s crew loses a day's memory.
-As events unfold, Troi is taken over by an entity to communicate with the crew.
+An entity takes over Troi to communicate with the crew as events unfold.
 She temporarily gains "superhuman" strength and effortlessly tosses Worf across the bridge, breaking his wrist.
-In the season-five episode, "Violations", the Enterprise encounters an alien species who are telepathic and specialize in being able to bring back lost memories.
+In the season-five episode, "Violations," the Enterprise encounters an alien species who are telepathic and specialize in being able to bring back lost memories.
 One of the aliens mentally assaults Deanna and also tries to physically assault her in her quarters.
-She is saved by Worf and one of his security teams.
-In the film, Star Trek: Nemesis, she is mentally violated by Shinzon's viceroy, who is also telepathic.
-This occurs in her quarters when she is with her new husband, Commander Riker; it also occurs in the Star Trek: Nemesis bonus deleted scenes, where she is attacked in the turbolift.
-She eventually is able to turn the tables on the viceroy using the same connection.
+Worf and one of his security teams save her.
+In the film Star Trek: Nemesis, Shinzon's telepathic viceroy violates her mental integrity.
+This violation occurs in her quarters when she is with her new husband, Commander Riker; it also occurs in the Star Trek: Nemesis bonus deleted scenes, where she is attacked in the turbolift.
+Eventually, she uses the same connection to flip the tables on the viceroy.

 Troi is an avid connoisseur of chocolate, a fact that is significant in multiple episodes, including one in which she tells Commander Riker how to properly enjoy eating it.
-In the episode "Remember Me", Beverly Crusher briefly describes Troi to Captain Picard to jog his memory and mentions that she "loves chocolate".
-She is known for ordering chocolate-flavored desserts in Ten-Forward, and her love for desserts is a common point of dialogue in many shows.
-She talks about this with a visiting-alien ambassador in "Liaisons", who takes up her love for desserts as in their culture they do not have this type of food.
+In the episode "Remember Me," Beverly Crusher briefly describes Troi to Captain Picard to jog his memory and mentions that she "loves chocolate."
+She is known for ordering chocolate-flavored desserts in Ten-Forward, and her love for desserts is frequently mentioned in the series.
+She talks about this with a visiting alien ambassador in "Liaisons," who takes up her love for desserts, as in their culture they do not have this type of food.

-Dream-themed episodes include "Phantasms", where Troi appears as cake in Data's dream and in "Night Terrors", her dreams help save the ship.
+Dream-themed episodes include "Phantasms," where Troi appears as cake in Data's dream, and in "Night Terrors," her dreams help save the ship.
 The dreams a suitor thinks he is having about her in "Haven" become a major plot point in that episode.